 Just how do studio monitors work?
-A good pair of studio monitors are one of the most important parts of your studio setup, and can have a huge effect on the quality and end result of your productions.
+A good pair of studio monitors are one of the most important parts of your studio setup.
+They can have a huge effect on the quality and end result of your productions.
 I think that without decent monitors, you’ll never get a true and honest picture of the music you’re creating.

 Monitors are different compared to consumer-level loudspeakers that you would connect to your home hi-fi system.
 These hi-fi speakers that you use to listen to your CDs and MP3s actually ‘color’ the sound that you hear, as they tend to emphasize certain frequencies to give you a better listening experience.